Skilled And Compassionate Guidance In Child Custody Matters

 The two key components of custody are physical and legal custody.
 Physical custody describes the amount of time that the child spends with each parent.
 Having joint physical custody does not necessarily mean that the time is divided exactly evenly between the parents.
 Often, a child will spend somewhat more than half of the time with one parent, who may be known as the primary custodial parent.
 Even if a parent has sole physical custody of a child, the other parent may be granted visitation time with the child.

-Meanwhile, joint legal custody refers to a situation in which both parents share decision-making responsibilities regarding their children’s health, education, and welfare, including issues involving child care, religious activities, travel, and more.
-By contrast, sole legal custody is when only one parent has the responsibility to make important decisions regarding these areas.
+Meanwhile, joint legal custody refers to a situation in which both parents share decision-making responsibilities regarding their children’s health, education and welfare, including issues involving child care, religious activities, travel and more.
+By contrast, sole legal custody is when only one parent has the responsibility to make important decisions regarding these matters.
 Joint legal custody is not dependent on the parents having joint physical custody, and vice versa.

 Parents who share legal custody have equal rights to make decisions.
 This does not mean that the parents must agree on every decision.
 Instead, either parent may make a decision.
 However, to avoid conflicts, it is advisable for parents to communicate and make decisions together.

 Parents in California are encouraged to reach an agreement that allows both of them to maintain ongoing and regular contact with their child after a divorce.
 When cooperation is possible, they are encouraged to work together to come up with a mutually agreeable custody arrangement.
 This agreement may be codified in a parenting plan and must be approved by a court to be legally valid.